|

 the persons of the bathers.

-proprietor or attendant of a bathing machine so constructed as to be capable of
+bathing machine so constructed as to be capable of being drawn or moved to or

-being drawn or moved to or from the station occupied by such machine on any
+from the station occupied by such machine on any stand, by means of a horse or

-stand, by means of a horse or windlass, or other animal or mechanical power,
+windlass, or other animal or mechanical power, shall at all times, when such

-shall at all times, when such machine may be hired or used by any person for the
+machine may be hired or used by any person for the purpose of bathing, cause

-purpose of bathing, cause such machine to be drawn or moved into such a depth of
+such machine to be drawn or moved into such a depth of water, or otherwise into

-water, or otherwise into such a position as will prevent any indecent exposure
+such a position as will prevent any indecent exposure of any such person, when

-of any such person, when set down from such machine for the purpose of bathing,
+set down from such machine for the purpose of bathing, or when bathing from such

-person of the male sex above the age of ten years who may hire' or use any
+the age of ten years who may hire' or use any bathing machine for the purpose of

-bathing machine for the purpose of bathing, or may be set down from such machine
+bathing, or may be set down from such machine for such purpose, shall at all

-for such purpose, shall at all times, while bathing, wear suitable drawers or
+times, while bathing, wear suitable drawers or other sufficient dress or

-other sufficient dress or covering to prevent indecent exposure of the
+covering to prevent indecent exposure of the person.

-person of the female sex who may hire or use any bathing machine for the purpose
+may hire or use any bathing machine for the purpose of bathing, or may be set

-of bathing, or may be set down from such machine for such purpose, shall, at all
+down from such machine for such purpose, shall, at all times, while bathing,

 For regulating the manner in which the